 As noted, combat is turn based, and the game allows you to customize your approach by either assigning pre-determined behaviours and having the CPU control characters or taking direct control over every action.
 We typically let the computer handle things in standard encounters and then micro managed tougher battles.
 Party members can be swapped in and out on the fly, and it all comes together to create a satisfying old-school battle system.

-Outside of a few areas there are no random encounters, and you’ll initiate combat by striking an enemy during exploration or by having them come in contact with you.
-In a game that’s grounded in a lot of traditional RPG mechanics this is a nice quality of life improvement that spares you the tedium of faces overmatched foes unless you so desire.
+Outside of a few areas, there are no random encounters, and you’ll initiate combat by striking an enemy during exploration or by having them come in contact with you.
+In a game that’s grounded in a lot of traditional RPG mechanics, this is a nice quality of life improvement that spares you the tedium of facing overmatched foes unless you so desire.

 Each time you level up you’ll pocket skill points, allowing you to grow each character in whatever direction you see fit.
 For example, you can invest in general improvements (Erik’s class-specific trait is Guile, Serena‘s is Harpestry, and so on) or dive into weapon-focused areas for whatever they’ll be wielding (Sylvando has swords and knives, Veronica has whips and wands).
 The game is pretty judicious with giving you points, so it takes a while to build up your party.

 Rounding out the combat is pep, which party members will gain as they fight, making them more dangerous and opening access to special powers.
 Some of these are individual moves, while others work in tandem with specific teammates (provided they’re “pepped up” too).
 Although some of the actual skills are cool, it’s not a great system as it’s never clear when you’ll enter the pep state or when it’ll end.